 - 1. A description of each tax preference, its statutory basis, and its purpose. - 2.
-An estimate of the revenue loss to the state, or one of its subdivisions, caused by each tax preference for the last fiscal year (FY 2019) and the estimated revenue loss caused by each tax preference for the current fiscal year (FY 2020).
+An estimate of the revenue loss to the state, or one of its subdivisions, caused by each tax preference for the last fiscal year (FY 2023) and the estimated revenue loss caused by each tax preference for the current fiscal year (FY 2024).

-1 See the section of this Report entitled "Incrementalism" below.
+&lt;sup>1 See the section of this Report entitled "Incrementalism" below.